We cover the issues one might encounter selling a hoarder house and how to overcome those challenges.

 How to Easily Sell a Hoarder House

-Fortunately, there is an alternative.
+Fortunately, there is an alternative to sell your home.

 By working with an investor-buyer, many of the challenges of selling hoarded homes can be overcome.

 Companies that buy houses specialize in these types of properties and are very familiar with the legal and safety challenges.
-They have sound systems for working through the process, and making it more palatable to hoarders and their family members, and more profitable too.
+They have sound processes for working through the process, and making it more palatable to hoarders and their family members, and more profitable too.

 As experienced real estate investors, we are not deterred by the condition of the property.
 We will simply buy the house as-is.
 We have been helping homeowners for years to get rid of burdensome houses fast and get a fair cash offer.
 You don’t need to get bogged down in hoarder house cleanup, clear code violations, closing costs, or deal with all the expense, or making repairs.